nhsconnect/gpconnect/pages/accessrecord_structured/accessrecord_structured_development_documents_guidance.md

 title: Documents
 keywords: getcarerecord
 tags: [getcarerecord]
-sidebar: accessrecord_structured_sidebar
+sidebar: accessrecord_documents_sidebar
 permalink: accessrecord_structured_development_documents_guidance.html
 summary: "Guidance for the representation and consumption of documents"
 ---

 ## What is a Document ##

 A clinical document (CD) is a written, printed or electronic record that provides evidence of medical care.
 Clinical documents must be accurate, timely and reflect specific services provided to a patient.
 Clinical documentation is used to facilitate inter-provider communication, allow evidence-based healthcare systems to automate decisions, provide evidence for legal records and create patient registry functions so public health agencies can manage and research large patient populations more efficiently.
 HL7 characterizes a document by the following properties:
  - Persistence – Documents are persistent over time.
 The content of the document does not change from one moment to another.
 A document represents information stored at a single instance in time.